brianiselin/widgets-public/eipio/readme.md

 ## Contact

-For more information or collaboration opportunities, please reach out to [info@iselingroup.com](mailto:info@iselingroup.com).
+For more information or collaboration opportunities, please reach out to [info@eipio.eu](mailto:info@eipio.eu).